alserranor/StarbucksPromotion/README.md

 *Scikit-learn <br>

 ## Instructions
-Download the data and Starbucks.ipynb and run it using Jupyter notebook
+Download the data and Starbucks.ipynb and run it using Jupyter notebook.

+A blog post with the findings of the analysis can be found [here](https://medium.com/@albertoserrano/optimising-starbucks-product-promotions-7f5ebfdb8ffc).

 ## License
 The code used in this repository is licensed under a MIT license included in LICENSE.